syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Slides/Add-slide-with-existing-slide-layout).

 ## Cloning slide

 You can create a deep copy of a slide by cloning the slide.
 The cloned slide is an independent copy of its source slide.
 This means the changes made in the cloned slide do not affect the source slide.